samiux/samiux.github.io/garland.md

 A 16GB micro SD Card (at least Class 10) is required for the installation.

-Download the [SD Card image (565.5MB)](<https://drive.google.com/file/d/1xlKt9UPNRYXNbFiHtEVNLI0RjyzWPfN3/view?usp=sharing>) at Google Drive and extract it.
+Download the [SD Card image](<https://drive.google.com/file/d/16Fkf9riQJV82K23ocVUhUEmyfL2ivTsR/view?usp=sharing>) at Google Drive and extract it.

 Download [Balena Etcher](https://www.balena.io/etcher) at its official site and burn the image to the SD Card.
 Then boot the NanoPi R5S with the SD Card.
 Therefore, faster the SD Card is better the performance.